-We went to Dr. David Douches, Director of the Potato Breeding and Genetics Program at Michigan State University (MSU), and Doug Cole of J.R.
-Simplot, the company that wants to market the new potato, for more information.
+We went to Dr. David Douches, Director of the Potato Breeding and Genetics Program at Michigan State University, and Doug Cole of J.R.
+Simplot, the company that developed the new potato, for more information.

-David Douches Ph.D., director of the MSU Potato Breeding and Genetics Program.
+David Douches Ph.D., Director of the Potato Breeding and Genetics Program, Michigan State University

 Why name it the Innate™ potato?